iv4xr-project/aplib/docs/manual/aplibConcepts.md

 For example a goal `(𝜆x → x=99)` is a goal that is solved only if the agent proposes 99.
 A goal `(𝜆x → isPrime(x))` is solved if the agent proposes a prime number.

 When created, agents are in principle blank: they have no behavior, so they wouldn’t have a clue how to solve even a simple goal.
-When giving a goal G to an agent, we will require G to be accompanied by a “strategy” that acts as a solver.
-This strategy will be invoked at every tick until the goal is solved.
+When giving a goal G to an agent, we will require G to be accompanied by a “tactic” that acts as a solver.
+This tactic will be invoked at every tick until the goal is solved.
 We can also specify a time budget for solving G; when this budget is used up, the agent will stop trying and the goal is marked as failed.
 The goal is said to be **closed** if it is either solved or failed.

-The simplest form of a strategy is called **action**.
+The simplest form of a tactic is called **action**.
 An action 𝛼 is a pair a → f where a is called the **guard** of 𝛼, and f specifies the **effect** of the action.
 Let’s first consider a simple setup.
-An agent A is given a goal G with action a → f as the strategy to solve G, and time budget B. The execution of A goes as follows.
+An agent A is given a goal G with action a → f as the tactic to solve G, and time budget B. The execution of A goes as follows.

  ##### algorithm _actionExec_(𝛼), where 𝛼 = a → f